-As per state law, we are required to exclude any Elementary child who not exempt from mask wearing and refuses to wear it.
-All students except YCC students are required to bring a mask.
+As per state law, we are required to exclude any child who is not exempt from mask wearing and refuses to wear it.
+All students are required to bring a mask.
 If a child refuses to wear a mask when asked, he/she may not be admitted to school and will be sent home.